Exploiting SNI SSRF to Access Azure Instance Metadata Service

 SNI Proxy

-To allow clients to connect securely to an SSL/TLS-enabled website, a central endpoint is needed.
-In cases where multiple websites are hosted at the same location, a reverse proxy or load balancer is commonly used to fulfill this role.
-These devices function as intermediaries, deciding which internal web server should process the client’s request.
-They receive the TLS handshake, which includes the SNI field, and use it to route the request to the appropriate back-end server.
-The SNI proxy or load balancer may act as a TLS terminator, in which case it is responsible for providing the correct TLS certificate to establish a secure connection with the client.
-After the connection is established, it communicates with the back-end server, which may or may not use TLS itself, and relays the messages between the client and server.
-Alternatively, if the proxy or load balancer does not perform TLS termination, it functions as a TCP proxy, passing the entire TCP stream to the back-end server, which then handles the TLS termination process.
+To allow clients to securely connect to a site that uses SSL/TLS, a central endpoint is necessary.
+When multiple sites are hosted in the same area, a reverse proxy or load balancer is commonly used to fulfill this role.
+These devices serve as intermediaries, deciding which internal web server should process the client’s request.
+They handle the TLS handshake, including the SNI field, to route the request to the appropriate back-end server.
+If the SNI proxy or load balancer functions as a TLS terminator, it manages the delivery of the correct TLS certificate to ensure a secure connection with the client.
+After establishing the connection, it communicates with the back-end server, which may or may not use TLS, and facilitates the exchange of messages between the client and server.
+If the proxy or load balancer does not terminate the TLS, it operates as a TCP proxy, passing the entire TCP stream to the back-end server where the TLS termination takes place.

 The SNI proxy could have a misconfiguration that allows a potential attacker to control requests using the SNI field.
 In other words, an attacker could manipulate the SNI field to send a request to an arbitrary host, bypassing intended restrictions.
 In the case of Azure IMDS, this vulnerability could be exploited to trick the proxy into sending a request to itself, enabling the attacker to extract the access token from the instance metadata.